NicoleHall/Tweet-My-Rep/README.md

 Tweet My Rep is a self-guided project.
-This app will allow users to search their United States Congressional and Senate Representatives by zip code.
+This app allows users to search their United States Congressional and Senate Representatives by zip code.
 Once the congress members have been identified, app users will be able to send tweets to the legislators.